chriskatsipis/package_and_module_guide/README.md

 ### Objects in modules
 ##### 1. Calling a module's functions
-We can call a module's function with `modulenameobjectname`
+We can call a module's function with `modulename.objectname`